Avunu/web_kiosk/README.md

 ## Caveats

-- **Experimental**: This project is still in its early stages and is not yet ready for production use.
+- **Experimental**: This project is still in its early stages.
+Expect bugs and breaking changes.
 - **Firefox**: The kiosk is currently limited to Firefox.
 Support for other browsers may be added in the future.
 - **Hardware**: The kiosk is currently limited to x86_64 hardware.
 Support for other architectures may be added in the future.
 - **Static**: The OS, as it stands, is persistent and non-upgradable.
+Software updates require an flake update rebuild.
 This may change in the future.
+(PRs welcome!)

 ## Getting Started